 Governance of EMBL

-EMBL is an intergovernmental organisation specialising in basic research in the life sciences, funded by public research monies from more than 20 member states, including much of Europe and Israel, and two associate members, Argentina and Australia.
-EMBL is led by the Director General, currently Professor Iain Mattaj, appointed by the governing body, EMBL Council.
+EMBL is an intergovernmental organisation specialising in basic research in the life sciences, funded by public research monies from more than 25 member states, including much of Europe and Israel, and one associate member, Australia.
+EMBL is led by the Director General, currently Professor Edith Heard, appointed by the governing body, EMBL Council.
 The Council is comprised of representatives of all member and associate member states.

 The cornerstones of EMBL's mission are to: